 - 12 to 16 ounces penne, preferably spelt pasta (spelt has a lovely light texture and nutty flavor, not to mention a healthful wholesomeness)

-- 4 heaping tablespoons chopped fresh parsley (you could slip basil in place of parsley if you prefer)
+- 4 heaping tablespoons chopped flat-leaf parsley leaves (you could slip basil in place of parsley if you prefer)

 - In a large skillet over medium heat, heat 4 tablespoons of the olive oil.
 Add the garlic and chile and sweat.
 (No, not you, she means to cook the garlic and chile over moderately lowish heat so they slowly, slowly throw off their moisture).